Our extension cost calculator is the perfect tool for working out the budget for an extension to your home.

 There are many factors involved in costing an extension project, from the size of the project right down to the quality of the paint you use on the walls.
-You may be surprised to learn that a two-storey extension will end up costing less per square metre than one storey as the cost of the roof and foundations are spread over two floors.
-Find out more about costing, planning and designing a single-storey extension.
+You may be surprised to learn that if you are building a double storey extension, it may end up costing less per square metre than if you are planning and designing a single-storey extension, as the cost of the roof and foundations are spread over two floors.

 For a basic breakdown of average extension prices, follow these guidelines:

 - Approach several builders and get full quotes for the proposed extension;